 - Private hip replacement: £11,110+

 If you’re looking to pay for private health insurance independently, expect to pay around £100 per month, which would usually come up to more than £1000 annually.
 So if you’re looking to avoid the NHS services queues, expect to pay a hefty sum to get more personalised or faster service, as both health insurance and paying independently can prove to be pricey.

-If you’re looking to find out more about private health insurance in the UK, you can head over to our Insurance In The UK article [link].
+If you’re looking to find out more about private health insurance in the UK, you can head over here.

 All in all, the UK healthcare system is relatively advanced and affordable for anyone.
 Even if you’re an expat that is not a permanent resident, fear not, as you’re still eligible to apply for NHS services.
 If you desire more choices in your medical treatment or would rather not wait in a queue for long, then purchasing private health insurance would be wise.
 Especially after seeing those impressive prices for those who wish to pay for medical procedures independently!